-Note: These rights exist regardless of a rental agreement stating otherwise.
+Note: These rights cannot be waived regardless of what the rental agreement says.

 Landlord Responsibilities in Hawaii

-Water | |
+Hot Water | Usually | Only If Provided |

-Garbage removal | |
+Garbage Containers/Removal | Usually | Usually |

-Mold | |
+Mold | N/A | Yes |

 Tenant Responsibilities in Hawaii

-- Keep the unit in a clean and habitable condition.
+- Keep the unit in a clean and habitable condition

-- Keep fixtures and appliances clean and sanitary.
+- Keep fixtures and appliances clean and sanitary

-- Not deliberately or negligently destroy the dwelling unit.
+- Not deliberately or negligently destroy the dwelling unit

-- Make small repairs and maintenance.
+- Make small repairs and maintenance

-- Not disturb other tenants or neighbors.
+- Not disturb other tenants or neighbors

 Evictions in Hawaii

-- Demolition of Rental Unit – If the landlord wishes to demolish the rental unit, they must give tenants a 120-Day Notice to Quit.
+- Demolition of Rental Unit: If the landlord wishes to demolish the rental unit, they must give tenants a 120-Day Notice to Quit.

-- Short-Term Rental Conversion – If the landlord wants to convert the rental property to a short-term rental, they must provide tenants with a 120-Day Notice to Quit.
+- Short-Term Rental Conversion: If the landlord wants to convert the rental property to a short-term rental, they must provide tenants with a 120-Day Notice to Quit.

-- Condominium Conversion – If a landlord wants to convert the rental property into condominiums the tenant must be provided with a 120-Day Notice to Quit.
+- Condominium Conversion: If a landlord wants to convert the rental property into condominiums the tenant must be provided with a 120-Day Notice to Quit.

-- Illegal Acts – Hawaii landlords have broad authority to determine which illegal acts warrant eviction.
+- Illegal Acts: Hawaii landlords have broad authority to determine which illegal acts warrant eviction.
 If a landlord has documentation of illegal activity on the property then they may give the tenant a 24-Hour Notice to Quit for common nuisances, if the nuisance isn’t corrected then the landlord may provide the tenant with a 5-Day Notice to Quit before filing for eviction.
-If the illegal activity causes irremediable harm to other tenants or the rental property, an unconditional Notice to Quit may be given and for all other illegal activity (that does not endanger other tenants or the rental property) a 10-Day Notice to Comply shall be given.
+If the illegal activity causes irreparable harm to other tenants or the rental property, an unconditional Notice to Quit may be given and for all other illegal activity (that does not endanger other tenants or the rental property) a 10-Day Notice to Comply shall be given.

 Security Deposits in Hawaii